 The Wonder Years reigns as one of the best half-hour coming-of-age sitcoms of all time.
 It was believable, with relatable characters which brought us back to our youth.
 The show followed young Kevin Arnold growing up in a suburban middle-class family through the ‘60s and ‘70s.
 Released in 1988, it had a good deal of nostalgia wrapped in the magic mix.

 The show was so popular it garnered a top 30 spot in the Nielsen ratings each of its first four seasons.
 Additionally, by the end of just six episodes, it won a Primetime Emmy for Outstanding Comedy Series.
-It’s no wonder a reboot was recently created and has been renewed for a second season by ABC.
+It’s no wonder a reboot was recently created and has been renewed for a second season by ABC, which kicks off on June 14, 2023.
 Today, let’s take a look into what the cast is up to now.

 Fred Savage (Kevin Arnold)

 Kevin Arnold is the youngest child of Jack and Norma, and the main character we follow throughout the series.
 We watch Kevin wrestle with maturity as he handles all the common obstacles of a boy in suburbia, from merciless teachers to a forever quest to gain the heart of Winnie Cooper, the girl of his dreams.
 And the neighborhood.
 Fun fact: to make it easier for Fred Savage to react to the voiceover, there was an on-set narrator.
 Do you know what great actor played the narrator?
 The taller half of the wet bandits of course!
 Daniel Stern, famously of Home Alone and City Slickers.

 Fred Savage began acting in 1986 at age nine, booking a leading role in the film, The Boy Who Could Fly.
 Then in 1987 his wishes were once again answered, nabbing The Grandson role in the Rob Reiner-directed classic, The Princess Bride.
 There he got to act solely with Columbo himself, the great Peter Falk.